- Charles University

 - Director's Fellow (2017-2018)

-- "The Theological Hermeneutics of Contemporary History"
+- "The Theological Hermeneutics of Contemporary History, Society, and Culture"

 Msgr.
 Professor Tomáš Halík is Professor of Philosophy at the Institute of Philosophy and Religious Studies at Charles University in Prague.
 He specializes in philosophy of religion and sociology of religion, interreligious dialogue and dialogue between believers and nonbelievers.